Overweight Cats and Dogs

 When we adopt pets, it is likely they will take on our bad habits.
-Obesity, for example, is the most common nutrition related disease in dogs and cats.
+Obesity, for example, is the most common nutrition-related disease in dogs and cats.
 However, being overweight is not part of the nutritional cycle of animals in the wild.
 It is the result of our propensity to consume more calories than we need.
 Studies indicate that between 24 and 44 percent of dogs and at least 12 percent of cats are overweight.
+Learn which are the most common illnesses caused by animal obesity and how to prevent them.

-Carrying too much weight puts dogs and cats in an increased risk of certain health problems that affect and diminish their quality of life.
+Carrying too much weight puts dogs and cats at an increased risk of certain health problems that affect and diminish their quality of life.
 Obesity can cause or worsen the following conditions:

 Heart and lung diseases.
 Obese animals have a higher mass of tissues than animals of healthy weight, and so their hearts and lungs must work harder to provide good circulation and sufficient oxygen.
 Likewise, extra fat in the thoracic cavity and around heart muscles reduces the efficiency of the heart and lungs.